NREL/jade/docs/source/tutorial.rst

    <https://github.com/pyenv/pyenv>`_.
 A validated conda environment is
    provided in the JADE repository. ::

-    # If conda is not already in your environment (such as on HPC):
-    module load conda
     conda env create -f environment.yml -n jade conda activate jade